JAForbes/sum-type/contributing.md

 To avoid wasting your time, and misunderstandings - it's a good idea to open an issue before starting any work.

-Feel free to open issues to ask questions, float ideas.
+Feel free to open issues to ask questions / propose changes.

 If an issue already exists and you'd like to become the assignee, bring it up in the issue, to avoid duplication of work etc.